USA TODAY Sports/NFCA High School Super 25 softball rankings

-LOUISVILLE, Ky. — A second straight Indiana Class 4A crown helped Roncalli solidify the No. 2 spot behind Lake Creek in the USA TODAY Sports/NFCA High School Super 25.
+LOUISVILLE, Ky. — Unbeaten teams comprise half of the top 10 teams in the latest USA TODAY Sports/NFCA High School Super 25.

 State rankings submitted by the 2022 NFCA High School Steering Committee are used to compile the USA TODAY Sports/NFCA High School Super 25.
 Teams are chosen based on performance, roster quality, strength of schedule, and active NFCA membership.